-Gold Awards 2018: Winners List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards
+Gold Awards 2018: Winners' List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards

 Best TV Show Award (Popular): Yeh Rishta Kya Kehlata Hai

-Best Show Award (Critics) - Ishq Subhan Allah
+Best Show Award (Critics): Ishq Subhan Allah

 Fit Actor (Male): Vivek Dahiya